Puppet Application Manager runs on Kubernetes. Puppet provides several supported configurations for different use cases.

 For information on setting up health checks for your load balancer, see Load balancer health checks

 The Puppet Application Manager legacy architecture reflects an older configuration that used Ceph 1.0 which hosted data directly on the file system.
-Puppet no longer recommend this for new installs, but maintains it to support existing installs and ensure other components can be kept up-to-date.
+Installing the legacy architecture is no longer supported.